Before you leave home for your trip to help and change humanity, there’s a few things to know before volunteering abroad.

 Like the previous paragraph, this is very important.
 You don’t want to feel burdened or overworked in your vacation.
 Also, sometimes when you choose to be involve in some program there are duties that you would like to avoid.

-For example if you work in an orphanage and they ask you to wash clothes and you are not comfortable with that.
+For example if you work somewhere and they ask you to wash clothes and you are not comfortable with that.
 You should talk to the organization that you are using to make sure you avoid things you are not comfortable with.

 If the work you choose has certain areas you are not ok with, explain to them that you can’t do it most companies will work with you and will change to suit your preferences.